dcoleman21/Sweater-Weather/README.md

 ## About This Project:

 Sweater Weather is the back-end portion of a hypothetical application to plan road trips.
 This project is part of a service-oriented architecture design pattern where the front-end would communicate with this back-end portion through an API.
 The main responsibility of this project is to expose the API in a way that fulfills the front-ends needs/requirements.
-Ultimately, this app will allow users to see the current weather as well as the forecasted weather at the destination of their choosen road trip.
+Ultimately, this app will allow users to see the current weather as well as the forecasted weather at the destination of their desired road trip.

 ## Table of Contents
 - [Learning Goals](#learning-goals)